Paula E. Downing: Biography

 Born in Portland, Oregon, King lived in Walla Walla, Washington, after she retired from her 35-year legal career.
 After 15 years in Oregon as a civil lawyer, she moved to Arizona in 1995, and worked as Public Defender for the White Mountain Apache Tribe and juvenile prosecutor for Navajo County in Holbrook, Arizona.
 She also taught criminal justice and history part-time at the local community college named Saint Britain Hamm.

 Paula tried to write stories in 1976 (when she was working as a tax lady for IRS), and gave up in despair.
-After she decided to go to law school and was selected as Articles Editor for the University of Oregon School of Law, she edited for the law journal, then clerked for three years for a local federal judge, writing eight hours a day.
-In time, she felt she had learned some of the craft, and tried again.
+After she decided to go to law school and was selected as Articles Editor for the University of Oregon School of Law, she edited for the law journal, and then clerked for three years for a local federal judge, writing eight hours a day.
+At times, she felt she had learned some of the craft, and tried again.
 She sold her first two novels late in 1989 to two separate publishers, and settled with Del Rey for three more novels.

 Her agent recommended she try another pen name to assist sales, and so she published her "Cloudships of Orion" trilogy with Roc under the name "P.K.
 McAllister."
 Her "gypsies in space" trilogy garnered good reviews.
 A few years later, under yet another pen name, Diana Marcellas, Paula sold her fantasy trilogy, "Witch of Two Suns" to Tor.

-Although she continued to write regularly during her subsequent lawyer years, her job required a lot of overtime, enough she often gave away some of her overtime hours to her staff at the Tribe, and enough to add up to sixty hours a week when she spent four years as juvenile prosecutor.
+Although she continued to write regularly during her subsequent lawyer years, her job required a lot of overtime. she often gave away some of her overtime hours to her staff at the Tribe, enough to add up to sixty hours a week, where she spent four years as juvenile prosecutor.
 In March 2012 she fell off her porch and fractured her lumbar spine, eventually needing surgery in November 2012.
 Her recovery took an entire year, and she tried to work half-time for a local law firm, but was eventually pronounced disabled.